Stoppedwumm/rat/README.md

 ## Security Notice

 This project is for **educational and research purposes only**.
 Running or modifying this code on systems without explicit permission is **illegal** and unethical.
 The code executes arbitrary commands on agent hosts and is **not secure** for production use.

+## Why can't I use other hosts or ports
+You're using the prebuilt binaries or compile using the --prebuilt flag.
+That is there to prevent little Script Kiddies (yes Timmy, thats you!) from spying people they've got beef with.
+If you compile it yourself, you are responsible.
+I don't care what you did with it.
+I'm just out, and your completely liable for the shit you do with it.
+This was only developed because I was bored, I have no malicious intent.
+(NTTS, I know your roasting me, but at this point idc. go on, it's not my fault)

 ## License